tmwine/github-upload/README.md

 ```
 MultAlpha_Graph_Disp("Si_file",block_row_#,"output_file")
 ```
 where output_file is used as an intermediary Graphviz file.
-Then process with Graphviz's Kneato.
-From the command line, run
+Then process with Graphviz's Kneato--from the command line, run
 ```
 $dot -Kneato -Gsplines=true -Gsep=.3 -Tps output_file -o graphout.ps
 ```
-This produces
+Here is the graph corresponding to the first block row:
 ![image](https://github.com/tmwine/github-upload/blob/master/pictures/graph_2_2_5_16.jpg)